tandembank/redux-form-field/README.md

 Basic React Component -> redux-form Component -> redux-form Field
 ```

-Here the `Basic React Component` is the purely presentational component, built to look pretty, but pretty impractical in the eyes of redux-form
+Here the `Basic React Component` is the purely presentational component, built outside the context of redux-form to look pretty , but pretty impractical in the eyes of redux-form.

-#### Component
+#### redux-form Component

-Once we have this new shiny component that know not of the scary word of redux-form we need to convert it into a `redux-form Component`.
+Once we have this new shiny component that you are so proud of you'd tell ya mumma about, that knows not of the scary word of redux-form, we need to convert it into a `redux-form Component`.

 This is a component that redux-form can use in the redux-form Field component prop.

 Confused by the terminology yet?
 Yep?
 Does this help?